 Policies for families with children and youth with special needs (e.g., disability and complex health and support needs) are diverse.
 Similarly, funding refers to a range of policy initiatives and approaches in various contexts and jurisdictions.
 To avoid confusion, individualized funding (IF) described in this report does not solely refer to the 'IF' scheme in Australia.
-When referring to the scheme in Australia, we will reference the National Disability Insurance Scheme (NDIS) IF in this report refers to the working definition set out in the introduction as; a) funding allocated directly to a child or individual or their parents or legal guardian, b) funding to meet disability related needs as determined by direct reference to the individual and family's specific needs, and c) funding aspirations in which the individual or their family determine how funds are used to meet those needs eligible for funding (Stainton, 2009).
+When referring to the scheme in Australia, we will reference the National Disability Insurance Scheme (NDIS) IF in this report refers to the working definition set out in the introduction as; a) funding allocated directly to a child or individual or their parents or legal guardian, b) funding to meet disability related needs as determined by direct reference to the individual or their family determine how funds are used to meet those needs eligible for funding (Stainton, 2009).

 In general, IF is defined as the latest funding model that emerged internationally in response to disability advocates and advocacy groups in the US and community living organizations in the US, Canada, and the UK.
 The push for a personalization of care that centers the rights of disabled people led to the United Nations Conventions on the Rights of Persons with Disabilities (CRPD) of 2006 (open to signature in 2007).
 The UNCRPD follows decades of work by disability advocates and advocacy groups to change attitudes and approaches regarding disabilities and disabled persons.
-Specifically, the advocacy work aimed at a personalization of care and a movement aimed at viewing disabled persons not as "objects" of charity, medical treatment, and social protection towards viewing disabled persons as "subjects" with rights, capable of claiming rights and making decisions for their lives, and being active members of society.
+Specifically, the advocacy work aimed at a personalization of care and a movement aimed at viewing disabled persons not as "objects" of charity, medical treatment, and social protection towards viewing disabled persons for their lives, and being active members of society.
 Self-direction, personal budgets, and IF rely on the principles of choice and control, self-determination, and personalization; an approach in which signatories to the UNCRPD increasingly developed funding models where funding is directed to each individual based on their unique needs and strengths.
 Given the diversity in jurisdictional adaptation of these principles set out in the UNCRPD, the articles included for this report reflect the transition to IF and related policy implementation specific to each jurisdiction.